semanticarts/gist/migration/v11.0/README.md

 # Migrating to gist v11.0 from v10.0

-See also additional documentation in the file `docs/MajorVersionMigration.md`.
+> See also additional documentation in the [Major Version Migration](../../docs/MajorVersionMigration.md).

 This file gives a quick overview of using the migration utilities provided by the gist team to help migrate from the previous version of gist.
 These